nodersteam/noderslabs/CosmosNetwork/helperscripts/README.md

 Inside the repository, you'll find scripts, code, documentation, and other resources that we've developed as part of our work on Cosmos SDK projects.
 We warmly welcome any feedback or questions about our contributions, but kindly ask that you respect the fact that this repository is not intended for public contributions.

+In the repository, there are two notable scripts built to facilitate operations on projects using the Cosmos SDK:

-One of the scripts available in this repository is the [takereward.sh script](https://github.com/nodersteam/noderslabs/tree/main/CosmosNetwork/helperscripts/takereward) that provides a convenient way to withdraw and send rewards in projects built on Cosmos SDK.
+1. [`takereward.sh script`](https://github.com/nodersteam/noderslabs/tree/main/CosmosNetwork/helperscripts/takereward): This script provides a convenient way to withdraw and send rewards.

+2. [`cosmosvotechecker.py script`](https://github.com/nodersteam/noderslabs/tree/main/CosmosNetwork/helperscripts/votechecker): This Python script checks for active votes on proposals in the Cosmos Network.

 Please explore the repository and do not hesitate to get in touch if you have any questions or suggestions regarding our work.